 The Department of Communication seeks to prepare students for the fields of journalism, mass communication, public relations and sports broadcasting.
 Students majoring in communication will be exposed to professionals in the classroom as well as the workplace.
 Non-majors will benefit by acquiring basic knowledge that will assist them in becoming more informed citizens.
 Society needs individuals who are trained in not only journalistic skills, but also moral standards to give the public the best information possible with which to make important decisions.

-The communication major has four areas of concentration, journalism and electronic communication which require a total of 36 semester hours, including core courses COM 201, 203, 300, and 440; 21 hours of area of concentration courses (24 hours in Sports Broadcasting concentration); and an additional three-credit-hour major elective (not required for Sports Broadcasting concentration).
+The communication major has four areas of concentration, journalism, electronic communication, public relations and sports broadcasting which require a total of 39 semester hours, including core courses COM 201, 203, 300, and 440; SPC 102; 21 hours of area of concentration courses (24 hours in Sports Broadcasting concentration); and an additional three-credit-hour major elective (not required for Sports Broadcasting concentration).

 Area of Concentration I: Journalism